ShoshinNikita/rview/README.md

                                     - original: show original images
                                     - none: don't show preview for images

+--thumbnails-format value         Available thumbnail formats:
+                                    - jpeg (default): fast thumbnail generation, large files
+                                    - avif: AVIF images can be significantly smaller than JPEGs (-43% on average) and supported by all modern browsers.
+However, generation of .avif thumbnails takes more time (+32% on average) and requires more resources.

 --thumbnails-max-age-days         Max age of thumbnails, days (default: 365)

 --thumbnails-max-total-size-mb    Max total size of thumbnails, MiB (default: 500)